woywoy123/AnalysisG/README.md

 In the above example, the framework is expecting the ROOT file to contain particle leaves for `Particle.PT` and `Particle.ETA`.
 However, after the object has been constructed, these attributes can be simply called via `<some particle>.pt` or `<some particle>.eta`.
-If during the construction step, that is, when the framework scans ROOT files, notices missing leaf keys, a warning will be issued and corresponding attribute is skipped.
+If during the construction step, that is, when the framework scans ROOT files, notices missing leaf keys, a warning will be issued and the corresponding attribute is skipped.

 #### Attributes and Functions:
 The **ParticleTemplate** class comes with numerous useful functions that can be overridden, if needed.